Mohit000003/redispoc/README.md

 sudo systemctl restart redis
 ```

-#### 6. Connect to Redis with Password after entering to the  cli
+#### 6. Connect to Redis with username and Password after entering to the  cli

-Now, you can authenticate to Redis using the password.
+Now, you can authenticate to Redis using the username and  password.

 Start the Redis CLI: Here if we directly enter some command after entering  into the cli it will give error as we need to authenicate it other wise it will show below thing